AdrianaPineda/online-learning/notes.md

 ## Others
 - We use className instead of class, because class is a reserved word
 - We we have more than one property of a component, indent enhances visibility
+- The volume inside media elements in HTML5 works with values between 0 and 1

 ## DOM events
 To link methods with our class > bind